denizariyan/node-share-nft/README.md

 Feel free to open an issue to ask about anything, would be happy to assist where I can.

 ## node-share-nft
-WIP.
 NFT project that supports different types, URIs and multi-minting for a revenue share model NFT project.